 The Orange Alternative includes extensive bridging across floodplain areas to minimize impacts where feasible.
-The proposed schematic design was unable to completely avoid the placement of approximately 1,800 to 2,000 cubic yards of fill (piers) below the 100-year floodplain water surface elevation of the East Fork Trinity River.
-This amount of fill within the floodplain could be offset within the proposed ROW by creating shallow ditches or swales within the floodplain but outside of any wetland features.
-The hydraulic and hydrological analyses for the final design will also need to take into account the proposed changes in the 100-year floodplain and water surface elevation that may occur as a result of the CLOMR being filed by the McKinney National Airport to support the extension of Runway 18 into the floodplain of the East Fork Trinity River upstream of the proposed crossing of the Orange Alternative.
-The City of McKinney anticipates approving the CLOMR in September 2022.
-Any design changes made subsequent to environmental clearance will minimize, to the extent practicable, impacts on floodplains.
+The schematic design was unable to completely avoid the placement of approximately 1,800 to 2,000 cubic yards of fill (piers) below the 100-year floodplain water surface elevation of the East Fork Trinity River.
+This amount of fill within the floodplain would be offset within the proposed ROW by creating shallow ditches or swales within the floodplain but outside of any wetland features.
+The hydraulic and hydrological analyses for the final design will also need to take into account the proposed changes in the 100-year floodplain and water surface elevation that may occur as a result of the fill placed below the 100-year water surface elevation to extend Runway 18 across the floodplain of the East Fork Trinity River upstream of the proposed crossing of the Orange Alternative.
+In February 2023, the City of McKinney will begin their review of the hydraulic analysis completed for the Airport project.
+At this time, a CLOMR will not be needed for the northern runway extension.
+Any design changes made to the Spur 399 Extension subsequent to environmental clearance will minimize, to the extent practicable, impacts on floodplains.
 Pier placement within the floodplain along with options to span floodways would be refined to further minimize hydraulic impacts and further minimize the need for compensatory storage.
 The use of bridged or elevated sections beyond the East Fork Trinity River area versus the use of earthen fill embankment will continue to be evaluated in consideration of project costs versus impacts to wetlands and streams, to protect the natural and beneficial values of floodplains, and reduce the project's hydraulic effect on the stream system.